 Apart from the academic quality of the dissertation, factors taken into consideration include its originality, international significance, style and case-transcending treatment of the subject.
 A ‘cum laude’ distinction is not a prerequisite, as there are no uniform criteria for awarding that distinction.
 The jury lends considerable weight to the importance of the dissertation outside its own discipline.
 Accessibility, a wide impact and readability – also for non-specialists – are important considerations.
 The dissertation should be well-written and coherent, written by one author.
 In addition, the Research Prize is intended not only to acknowledge dissertations of outstanding quality but also to encourage promising researchers to continue their scholarly work.

-Nominations must be submitted by the dean of the faculty.
+Nominations must be submitted by the Rector of the University.
 The nomination must be accompanied by a motivation, which may not exceed 500 words, two hard copies of the dissertation, and the completed form.
-In addition, the nomination, the dissertation (PDF) and the completed form must be digitally sent to email@example.com.
+In addition, the nomination, the dissertation (PDF) and the completed form must be digitally sent to firstname.lastname@example.org.